Share:

 Advanced Nursing Practise

 This category accepts abstracts on the development of advanced nursing practice in the setting of HSCT and cellular therapy considering these roles or skills, e.g. bone marrow sampling, HLA typing, transplant recipient care.
-Abstracts on improving workflow efficiency and patient care delivery through evidence-based medicine and nursing practice are welcome.
+Abstracts on improving workflow efficiency and patient care delivery through leadership, evidence-based practice and nursing practice are welcome

 55